SignPath/website/docs/documentation/managing-certificates.md

 * **Self-signed X.509 certificates** are not signed by any certificate authority and therefore not trusted.
 You can use them for testing your release process.
 * **X.509 certificate signing requests (CSRs)** can be created using SignPath.
 You can use the CSR to purchase a certificate from a trusted certificate authority (CA).
 By creating a CSR, you ensure that the private key is created directly on our hardware security module (HSM) and cannot be compromised.
 This is the recommended way for securing your code signing process.
 * **PFX-imported X.509 certificates**: If you already own a certificate, you can simply upload it.
 However, as your private key may have already been exposed, we recommend to use PFX imports only as a temporary solution.
 (Only available for RSA keys.)
-* **GPG keys** are OpenPGP/[RCF4880](https://datatracker.ietf.org/doc/html/rfc4880) compliant TODO TODO TODO.
-Their trust is gained by distributing the public key, or by publishing it on an [OpenPGP Key server](https://en.wikipedia.org/wiki/Key_server_(cryptographic)).
-They can be used for arbitrary file signing (GPG signature files) and GPG based signing formats like RPM packages, Debian packages, Maven artifacts, ...
+* **GPG keys** are certificates based on the OpenPGP standard, also known as GPG or GnuPG.
+They can be used to sign arbitrary files using GPG detached signature file.
+It is also the foundation of many Linux and Open Source signing formats including RPM and Debian package signing.

 {% include editions.md feature="TODO!!" %}

 {:.panel.info}
-> **GPG terminology: public keys**
+> **GPG keys and certificates**
 >
-> GPG uses the term _public key_ for a specific file format that includes the actual public key key, the holder's identity (name, email address),  expiration,   and other data.
-It is therefore more similar to a certificate than just a public key.
+> In the world of GPG, certificates are known under various names:
 >
-> This sometimes creates confusion about whether the term public key refers to just the public part of the cryptographic key pair, or an entire GPG public key.
+> * Certificate or Transferable Public Keys according to [OpenPGP](https://datatracker.ietf.org/doc/html/rfc4880)
+> * GPG keys or GPG public keys in everyday usage (which can be confusing as _public key_ usually means the public part of an asymmetfic cryptographic key pair)
+>
+> SignPath uses the term _GPG key_ to denote this type of _Certificate_.
+>
+> These terms all refer to a specific file format that includes the actual public key, the key holder's identity (name and email address),  expiration, and other data.
+>
+> Unlike X.509, GPG does not define a Public Key Infrastructure (PKI) based on Certificate Authoities (CAs).
+Instead, GPG certificates are usually provided as downloads on a separate channel and/or published on an [OpenPGP Key server](https://en.wikipedia.org/wiki/Key_server_(cryptographic).

 ## Restrictions